How Much Renters Insurance Do I Need?

 Your possessions can hold personal value, but you’ll also need to calculate how much it would cost to replace them.
 The easiest way is to complete a household inventory.

 “I’d say most people don’t even realize how much stuff they own until they do a household inventory,” says David Faiola, a senior sales representative in Amica’s National Sales Center.3 Go room by room, make a detailed list of your belongings, their date of purchase and estimated value.
-Faiola and Chris Murphy, a senior claims examiner at Amica, both point out that you shouldn’t forget the everyday stuff, like clothes.
-“I think a lot of people overlook their wardrobes, how many clothes they have and how much they cost,” Murphy says.4 To help simplify the process, count your clothes by general category; for example, “three pairs of sneakers.”
-Remember to include off-site items, such as those in a self-storage facility – they’re protected, too.5
+Faiola points out that you shouldn’t forget the everyday stuff, like clothes.
+Many people overlook everyday essentials, like their wardrobes — how many clothes they have and how much they cost.
+To help simplify the process, count your clothes by general category; for example, “eight purses” or “four pairs of sneakers.”
+Don’t forget to include off-site items, such as those in a self-storage facility – they’re protected, too.4

 Review Your Personal Property Coverage Options